-Scrap Car Comparison have researched the latest inventions to give you an insight in a short series of articles.
+Good question… Which is why we have researched the latest inventions to give you insight by writing a short series of articles.
 Here is part one…

 Vehicle to Vehicle (V2V) and Vehicle to Infrastructure (V2I) Communication